Military Fellows Program

-Established in 2019 with a grant from the Carnegie Corporation of New York, Watson’s Military Fellows Program brings U.S. and international military officers to the Institute.
-For one year, fellows participate in security-related research, seminars, classes, and public events alongside Watson’s faculty, students and policy practitioners.
+Established in 2019 with a grant from the Carnegie Corporation of New York, the Watson School’s Military Fellows Program brings U.S. and international military officers to the school.
+For one year, fellows participate in security-related research, seminars, classes, and public events alongside faculty, students and policy practitioners.

 Research